Should I Talk to the Insurance Company After an Auto Accident?

 While they may claim that they are surreptitiously recording you for quality assurance purposes, we all know it is for an ulterior purpose.
 In reality, the insurance company is recording the conversation so they can attempt to use it to attack your credibility later on in litigation.
 This is especially true if you make statements like “I’m fine” or “I think”.
 The best way to protect yourself from these unscrupulous tactics is not to play into their hands.
 Never forget that you are dealing with a multi-billion dollar company that makes money by collecting insurance premiums, not paying claims.
 The safe play is to get an attorney so that you don’t have to worry about every word coming out of your mouth being misinterpreted and used against you in a court of law.

-If you have recently been in an accident let the attorneys at the Brannon Law Firm protect you from the pitfalls of dealing with the insurance company.
+If you have recently been in an accident let our Dayton car accident attorneys at the Brannon Law Firm protect you from the pitfalls of dealing with the insurance company.
 We have handled thousands of personal injury cases and will maximize your recovery.
 For a free consultation call (937) 228-2306 or 1-(800)-VERDICT (837-3428), today to speak directly with an attorney who can advise you of your rights.